Elastic Graphs: Minimizing embedding energy

 Fix $[\phi] \co G_1 \to G_2$ a homotopy class of maps between marked elastic graphs $G_1 = (\Gamma_1,\alpha_1)$ and $G_2 = (\Gamma_2,\alpha_2)$.
 For $\ell \in \Len(\Gamma_2)$, let $\DR(\ell)$ be the ratio of Dirichlet energies $\Dir^{\alpha_1}_\ell[\phi]/\Dir^{\alpha_2}_\ell[\id_{\Gamma_2}]$, and for $w \in \Wgt(\Gamma_1)$, let $\ER(w)$ be the ratio of extremal lengths $\EL^w_{\alpha_2}[\phi]/\EL^w_{\alpha_1}[\id_{\Gamma_1}]$.

 Schematically, Algorithm~\ref{alg:iter} iterates around the following loop.

-If all lengths and weights remain positive, we have a diagram of spaces and maps, in which \begin{itemize} \item rows are tight sequences (proved later); \item the dashed lines are only defined up to homotopy; and \item the regions commute up to homotopy. \end{itemize}
+If all lengths and weights remain positive, we have a diagram of spaces and maps, in which \begin{itemize} \item rows are tight sequences (see below); \item the dashed lines are only defined up to homotopy; and \item the regions commute up to homotopy: \end{itemize}

 The row $\shortseq{W_i}{d_i}{G_1}{g_i}{K_i}$ is tight since $g_i$ is harmonic and $w_i = \abs{g_i'}$, while the row $\shortseq{W_i}{c_i}{G_2}{f_{i+1}}{K_{i+1}}$ is tight because $c_i$ is taut and $\ell_{i+1} = D_2(v_i)$.